siddhartthjain/react_practice/client/README.md

-###This repo is created for practice purposes of react
+__This repo is created for practice purposes of react*

-Uuser can find different types of examples majorly with hooks to understand the react easily
+*User can find different types of examples majorly with hooks to understand the react easily

-It would be highly appreciated if you clone and add comments to the code
+*It would be highly appreciated if you clone and add comments to the code